 Elder Miki handed him a small bag of seeds.
 “Given to us by the Eleven Race and now passed on to you.
-All the kills are also yours while we tracked through the forest.
+All the kills were also yours while we tracked through the forest.
 We shall stay in town till we arrive at the City of Elements.
-There our destination will end.”
+There is destination will end.”

-Zero took the bag of seed gratefully.
+Zero took the bag of seeds gratefully.
 The thought of having fresh fruits and vegetables without waiting for a whole season to pass was something he was grateful for.
-This allowed the shortage of food to be solved that much faster when they were on the run.
+This allowed the food shortage to be solved much faster when they were on the run.

-Plant the Seeds and feed the young Drezo Regalia’s.
+Plant the Seeds and feed the young Drezo Regalia.

 “I’ll see you around.”
 M2 shook his hand.
 He followed his people into the Draconis Village with enthusiasm.
 Zero watched them mingle with the residents.

 With a sigh, Zero felt a heavy weight on his shoulder.
-He felt like he was babysitting the new dragon race and helping them grow.
-Personally, he had went through thick and thin to grow to who he was now.
-There were so many baby dragons that needed to be looked after, it made his head spin.
+He felt he was babysitting the new dragon race and helping them grow.
+He had gone through thick and thin to grow to who he was now.
+However, so many baby dragons needed to be looked after, which made his head spin.

 Without waiting, he delved into the newly given task of farming the new land that the lava magic had been churning out.
-He had a long week ahead of him to finish what he had started.
+He had a long week to finish what he had started.

-Kiyro ejects out of the Embyro Type II Machine.
+Kiyro ejects out of the Embryo Type II Machine.
 His time inside the game was up and was brought out like everyone else.
-The water quickly drained from the pod and the helmet detached itself.
-With a grunt, Kiyro pulled himself out the machine and stepped onto the cold floor.
-His toes and hand felt pruny from being soaked long inside the machine and the cold floor was not helping his situation.
+The water quickly drained from the pod, and the helmet detached itself.
+With a grunt, Kiyro pulled himself out of the machine and stepped onto the cold floor.
+His toes and hands felt pruny from soaking long inside the machine, and the cold floor was not helping his situation.
 He felt cold from the cold hard floor.

-All of a sudden he heard loud obnoxious voices that did not stop talking all around him.
-Glancing around, Kiyro saw people leaving their pods and heading towards the changing room.
-Not many were even talking among one another but the voices in his head kept on getting stronger while he stared at peculiar person.
+Suddenly he heard loud, obnoxious voices that did not stop talking all around him.
+Glancing around, Kiyro saw people leaving their pods and heading toward the changing room.
+Not many were even talking among one another, but the voices in his head kept getting stronger while he stared at the peculiar person.